emnnipal/react-ts-vite/README.md

-# boilerplate-react-ts-cra
+# react-ts-vite

-Boilerplate for ReactJS made with CRA and TypeScript
+Boilerplate for ReactJS with CRA and TypeScript

 ## Getting Started